 Thankfully, those days are gone.
 The proliferation of smartphones, apps and the way people now interact with mobile devices has dramatically dropped the costs for all retailers – large and small – to understand not only who visits their store, but also who visits their competitor stores.
 In the last two years, we as an industry have advanced light years in our ability to capture and convert customer movement data to better manage our real estate network.
 This has resulted in better locations, local store marketing and operations and a more accurate understanding of cannibalization, leading to higher profits and fewer costly real estate mistakes.

-Part two of this blog will be posted next week.
+Part two of this blog can be found here.